refactored-group/automaticffl-for-woocommerce/conductor/tracks/order-certificate-upload_20260812/spec.md

 ## Requirements

 - Show the upload control only when `_ffl_license_field` exists and `_ffl_uuid` is empty.
+- Make the missing-certificate action hard to miss with a prominent, non-dismissible order-page banner and keep the shipping-column action as a secondary entry point.
+- Use concise, merchant-focused banner copy that explains permanent order reference, future-order reuse, and multi-file or ZIP support.
 - Accept the existing PDF, image, and ZIP certificate formats and repeated multi-file batches.
 - Upload directly to one-time, backend-derived GCS sessions; do not send certificate bytes through WordPress.
 - Carry store, order, and expected-license context in the order-specific source path without adding application tables.